American-International Junior Charolais Foundation (AIJCF)

 Development of the American-International Junior Charolais Foundation (AIJCF) a not-for-profit 501(c)(3) corporation began in 1970 when breed leaders met and formulated the initial plans to provide leadership and scholarship opportunities for Charolais youth.
 These efforts led to the AIJCF’s first leadership and scholarship programs being introduced at the 1973 National Junior Leadership Conference.
 Through the early 1980’s, AIJCF programs continued to expand with the support of Charolais breeders nationwide.
 1985 was a benchmark year for AIJCF when major contributions allowed for the program’s first endowed scholarships.
 Today, seven endowed scholarship funds form the foundation for the program.

-o In 2018, AIJCF awarded 28 youth from 13 states $42,500 in scholarships.
-Selection criteria includes academic and leadership excellence.
-An additional $3,250 is awarded to exhibitors at the Junior National Show and Leadership Conference for their achievements.
+o In 2019, AIJCF awarded 33 youth from 15 states over $43,000 in scholarships.
+Selection criteria includes academic and leadership excellence. $4,250 is awarded to exhibitors at the Junior National Show and Leadership Conference for their achievements.
 The Raymond Hicks Fund provides support for the Junior National Leadership Conference.
 AIJCF Scholarship Application deadline is April 30.

 How to contribute

 Your tax-deductible minimum donation of $20,000 to the American-International Junior Charolais Foundation will allow you to name a scholarship which will become endowed after a period of one year.
 A minimum donation of $1,000 to the American-International Junior Charolais Foundation will allow the donor to name a scholarship to be awarded at the next Junior National.
 Donations of any size are encouraged at all times.